NoorBayan/Mana/README.md

 ### Dataset Structure

 The dataset is organized into a primary data file and a directory of metadata files, ensuring clarity and ease of use.
-Please note the main data file is named `mana_corpus.csv`.
+The main data file is named `mana_corpus.csv`.

 ```
 /